Updated April 24, 2025

-As we step into spring, the allergy season kicks in, affecting both humans and pets alike.
-With increased pollen in the air and more time spent outdoors, it can be tough to take in fresh air without experiencing discomfort.
-Your pets also suffer from springtime allergies, and it's essential to know how to keep them safe.
-Taking preventative measures is the key to ensuring your pet’s comfort during this time.
-Keep reading to learn how to prevent seasonal allergies in dogs and cats.
+As we step into spring, allergy season begins, affecting both humans and pets alike.
+With increased pollen in the air and more time spent outdoors, it can be challenging to enjoy fresh air without discomfort.
+Your pets also suffer from springtime allergies, so it's essential to know how to keep them safe.
+Taking preventative measures is key to ensuring your pet’s comfort during this time.
+Regular grooming can reduce the amount of pollen that clings to your pet's fur, and frequent cleaning of your home can help minimize allergens indoors.
+Furthermore, being aware of the symptoms of allergies in pets, such as excessive itching or sneezing, can allow you to act quickly and provide relief.
+Keep reading to discover how to prevent seasonal allergies in dogs and cats.

 Understanding Seasonal Allergies

-It's interesting to note that pets with allergies tend to have a genetic predisposition to develop inflamed and itchy skin as a reaction to environmental allergens.
-The disease process is quite complex and affects multiple organ systems including the immune system, skin, and nervous system.
-When environmental allergens enter the skin, they move to the lymph nodes, causing the release of inflammatory cells that stimulate nerves and promote inflammation and itching.
-According to Merk Manual, Some breeds are at an increased risk of developing allergies compared to others:
+It's interesting to note that pets with allergies often have a genetic predisposition to develop inflamed and itchy skin as a reaction to environmental allergens.
+The disease process is quite complex and affects multiple organ systems, including the immune system, skin, and nervous system.
+When environmental allergens enter the skin, they migrate to the lymph nodes, causing the release of inflammatory cells that stimulate nerves and promote inflammation and itching.
+According to Merck Manual, some breeds are at an increased risk of developing allergies compared to others:

 Dogs: Chinese Shar-Peis, Wirehaired Fox Terriers, Golden Retrievers, Dalmatians, Boxers, Boston Terriers, Labrador Retrievers, Lhasa Apsos, Scottish Terriers, Shih Tzus, and West Highland White Terriers